 Advanced riders bring their boards on the chairlifts to ride down the trails alongside the mountain bikers.
-Although I didn’t quite manage to get to that level on my first day, it definitely gives me motivation to go back.
+Although I didn’t quite manage to get to that level on my first day, it definitely gives me the motivation to go back.

 Snowmass Village is home to the US Mountain Boarding Championships and is one of the few US destinations offering lessons for this growing sport.

 Camp Snowmass (877/282-7736) offers adults a 3-hour private lesson for $230 or a 6-hour private lesson for $345.
 Lessons can be shared by up to three people.
 Children’s lessons are available starting at $55 for a half-day lesson.

 Were you ever the kind of kid who loved hide and seek?
 Exploring and squeezing through every dark corner you could find?
 Ever fantasized about doing some true spelunking?

 The Glenwood Caverns and History Fairy Caves could be your answer, particularly if you’re brave enough to try the “Wild Tour” option – a challenging trip of slithering on your stomach and working your way through holes no taller than a DVD player sitting on its side.

 Located at the top of Iron Mountain in the Glenwood Caverns Adventure Park in Glenwood Springs, these caves intrigue non-claustrophobic folks looking for some truly dark adventure.